keras-team/keras/docs/templates/layers/writing-your-own-keras-layers.md

         return (input_shape[0], self.output_dim)
 ```

-The existing Keras layers provide ample examples of how to implement almost anything.
+The existing Keras layers provide examples of how to implement almost anything.
 Never hesitate to read the source code!